-- masters placements - will be advertised through the University placements office.
-Postgraduate students may apply for funding for their International Development practicum here.
+- masters practicum - will be advertised through the University placements office.
+Postgraduate students may apply for funding for their International Development practicum here

-- doctoral candidates - doctoral candidates wishing to apply for fieldwork and/or conferences expenses can find further information on applying by clicking the button below
+- doctoral candidates - doctoral candidates wishing to apply for fieldwork and/or conferences expenses can find further information on applying here

-- other research activities - other research activities may be funded in exceptional circumstances associated with planning and launching a social enterprise, organizing a workshop or conference, promoting international research collaboration, or conducting a specific evaluation.
+- other research activities - other research activities may be funded if associated with planning and launching a social enterprise, organizing a workshop or conference, promoting international research collaboration, or conducting a specific evaluation.
 Contact us for further information

-The BRID Fund is only made possible through the goodwill and generosity of our alumni.
+The BRID Fund is only made possible through the goodwill and generosity of our donors.
 If you would like to contribute to furthering the original and innovative research enabled by the BRID Fund, donations are welcome.
-Please direct all enquiries to Michael Dalton - Fund Administrator
+Please direct all enquiries to Alison Borgelin - Fund Administrator